KeomaQuiroga/DFA-AUTOMATA/README.md

-# DFA-AUTOMATA
+# DFA
-Simulation of a DFA automata.
-The program receives inputs from a text document.
+Simulation of a DFA, the program receives inputs from a text document.
 The document *dfa1.txt* have:
 - Automaton states
 - Initial state